Wave-packet revival in a Floquet engineering quadratic potential system: Dynamics: Bloch-like oscillations and frequency-tuned Floquet spectra

 To identify frequency windows where ladder formation is robust and to verify the resulting revival dynamics in more realistic settings, we also investigate the effect of quenched disorder in the hopping amplitudes.
 Concretely, we replace the uniform right(left) hoppings $J_{1}$($J_{2}$)\ by site-dependent values

 where $\mathrm{ran}(-\lambda ,\lambda )$ denotes a uniform random number in the interval $(-\lambda ,\lambda )$.
 The driven disordered Hamiltonian then reads

-Figure \ref{fig6} summarizes the key numerical findings.
-For each value of the disorder strength $\lambda $, we compute the time evolution at the near-resonant frequency $\omega _{c}$ identified in Sec. \ref {Sec:FrequencyDependence} and record the maximum fidelity peak $\mathcal{F} _{\max }(t_{c})$ associated with periodic revivals (this peak measures the largest return overlap occurring at the predicted revival time $t_{c}=2\pi /\Delta E$ and its multiples).
-To suppress sample-to-sample fluctuations, we average $\mathcal{F}_{\max }(t_{c})$ over many disorder realizations (in practice, we use a moderate ensemble, e.g. twenties of realizations, to obtain smooth curves).
-Panels (a) and (b) report the disorder dependence for a representative Hermitian parameter set and for a non-Hermitian parameter set, respectively: (a) $J_{1}=J_{2}=7$, $F_{0}=3$; (b) $J_{1}=7$,$\;\Delta J=1.5$,$\;F_{0}=10$.
-All other parameters follow Figs. \ref{fig4} and \ref {fig5}.
+Figure \ref{fig5} summarizes the key numerical findings.
+For each value of the disorder strength $\lambda $, we compute the time evolution at the near-resonant frequency $\omega _{c}$ identified and record the maximum fidelity peak $\mathcal{F}_{\max }$ associated with periodic revivals (this peak measures the largest return overlap occurring at the predicted revival time $t_{c}=2\pi /\Delta E$ and its multiples).
+To suppress sample-to-sample fluctuations, we average $\mathcal{F}_{\max }$ over many disorder realizations (in practice, we use a moderate ensemble, e.g. twenties of realizations, to obtain smooth curves).

 The numerical results demonstrate that the Floquet-induced revival dynamics are robust against moderate amounts of static disorder.
-As $\lambda $ increases from zero, $\mathcal{F}_{\max }(t_{c})$ remains large for a finite disorder window, indicating that the quasi-equidistant ladder and the coherent revivals survive spatial inhomogeneities.
+As $\lambda $ increases from zero, $\mathcal{F}_{\max }$ remains large for a finite disorder window, indicating that the quasi-equidistant ladder and the coherent revivals survive spatial inhomogeneities.
 Beyond a characteristic disorder scale, revivals gradually deteriorate: The peak fidelity decreases and revival contrast is lost, reflecting (i) disorder-induced broadening and fragmentation of the ladder subspace, and (ii) enhanced dephasing among the ladder eigenvalues.
 Physically, this robustness can be understood because ladder formation relies on local resonant hybridization in energy (Floquet replica alignment) and on hybridization-induced emergent subspaces; moderate spatial randomness only weakly perturbs these energy space resonances, while strong disorder eventually destroys the coherent structure.